satcar77/tech-interview-problems/README.md

 For example, suppose we have the following formula, where the symbol ¬ is used to denote negation:

 79. Create a data structure that performs all the following operations in O(1) time:
+- plus: Add a key with value 1.
+If the key already exists, increment its value by one.
+- minus: Decrement the value of a key.
+If the key's value is currently 1, remove it.
+- get_max: Return a key with the highest value.
+- get_min: Return a key with the lowest value.

 80. Sudoku is a puzzle where you're given a partially-filled 9 by 9 grid with digits.
 The objective is to fill the grid with the constraint that every row, column, and